Pylons/pyramid/docs/narr/startup.rst

    absolute, the ``package`` argument is ignored.

 #.
 The ``make_app`` function does its work.
 It finds and parses the
-   ZCML represented by the application registry file (or may obtain the application registry from a previously cached pickle file, e.g. ``configure.zcml.cache``).
+   ZCML represented by the application registry file.
 If it fails to parse one or more ZCML files, a ``XMLConfigurationError`` is raised (or possibly another error if the ZCML file just doesn't exist).
    If it succeeds, an :term:`application registry` is created, representing the view registrations (and other registrations) for your application.
 A :term:`router` instance is created, and the router is associated with the application registry.
 The router represents your application; the settings in the application registry that is created will be used for your application.

 #.
 A ``WSGIApplicationCreatedEvent`` event is emitted (see
    :ref:`events_chapter` for more informations about events).